r1chardj0n3s/angboard/README.md

   cdn'ing, uglifying and so on and putting everything in the "dist" directory
 * `test` to run the test suite under `karma` and `jasmine`
-* `watch` for changes in the codebase and take action like compile the CSS source files using `less`.
-This is done as part of `serve` so is unlikely to be invoked directly.
+* `watch` for changes in the codebase and take action like compile the CSS source files using `less`, or re-run tests.
+It's automatically included in `serve` but if you want automatic re-runnning of tests when you make changes and *aren't* using `serve` then `grunt watch` is for you.

 jslint